Gigabit Multimedia Serial Link: Automotive Applications

-GMSL is primarily used in In-Vehicle Infotainment (IVI) systems and Advanced driver-assistance systems (ADAS) in vehicles.
+GMSL is primarily used in In-Vehicle Infotainment (IVI) systems and Advanced driver-assistance system (ADAS) in vehicles.

 In IVI systems, GMSL links connect displays, such as electronic instrument clusters, navigation systems, center console displays, and rear seat entertainment displays to the vehicle’s head-unit.
 The full-duplex nature of the link allows transport of video, touch and haptics information, audio and display control, simultaneously over the same cable.

 In ADAS systems, GMSL links are used to connect cameras to electronic control units.
 Examples of such cameras are backup cameras, surround view cameras, blind spot monitor cameras, forward-looking cameras and driver monitoring cameras.
 The GMSL link provides camera power, camera control, fault reporting and video transport across a single, coaxial cable.

 ADAS systems are considered safety-critical systems, and typically have an Automotive Safety Integrity Level (ASIL) rating, specified according to the ISO 26262 standard.
 GMSL devices have built-in fault detection and reporting functions to allow design of such ASIL-rated systems.

 There are other uses for GMSL in the vehicle.
 Examples include control data distribution for adaptive driving beam headlights, transport of radar and lidar data in autonomous vehicles, and video data transport between domain controllers in a vehicle.
 For example, surround view camera data can be transported from the ADAS domain controller to the head unit to be displayed to the driver.

 Automotive electronics must operate in an environment with extreme temperatures, high levels of electrical crosstalk and transients.
 GMSL devices must meet or exceed the requirements of the AEC-Q100 automotive reliability standard for integrated circuits, and the ISO 10605 standard for automotive electrostatic discharge (ESD).